A5omic/WheelOfFortuneMastermind/README.md

 **Overview:**

 Within this project we were to build the fan favorite game wheel of fortune.
 We were provided with some starter code that extracts some sayings from a text file, and were tasked with creating four different versions of the game to show our understandings of java.
 The game is a command-line simplified version of [Wheel of Fortune](https://davidwolber.notion.site/WOF-and-Mastermind-with-Inheritance-Project-fe031ecd073b4780b70bd64add68f2c5).
 The game generates a phrase, e.g., "The only thing to fear is fear itself" and shows the user the phrase with all letters hidden, e.g., "*** **** ***** ** **** ** **** ******".
 The user guesses a letter.
 If the letter is in the phrase, all instances are displayed.
 If it is not, a wrong guess is counted.
 So if 'r' were guessed, the new hidden phrase would be *** **** ***** ** ***r ** ***r ******.
-In
+In this new version for project 4 I take on the idea of abstract classes and interfaces that are used throughout the files in order to make good object oriented reusable code.
+The goal is to add that all into the previous project as well as build up a new mastermind project that falls into this guessing gamne class.

 **App Development:**

-For the user to deploy the app, they can run it in one of two ways if they have any sort of IDE, such as InteliJ Then they can just download the code from GitHub open up the project in InteliJ and then, from there, select which version of wheel of Fortune they would like to play in this case there is the bot version the novice version the object-oriented version and the structured version and the extra credit version and then just click the run button up in the top right corner.
+For the user to deploy the app, they can run it in one of two ways if they have any sort of IDE, such as InteliJ Then they can just download the code from GitHub open up the project in InteliJ and then, from there, select which version of wheel of Fortune they would like to play in this case there is the user version where they can play games themselves, or the ai version where there are three bots one that does random guessing, another the does vowel guessing first, and another that does common letters guessing first, from there if you also want to view the part 2 code you can play mastermind.

 If the user does not have an ID, they can still run the program as long as they have Java installed on there computer to do this you would download the program open up a terminal or command prompt window cd Into the directory where the Java files are located most likely /downloads/wheeloffortune/src/ And then they can run the Java compile command, and the Java run command: